-- 5mm solid aluminium cassette panel attached to aluminium rail system. - 100mm horizontal (floor level) and vertical (party wall) mineral wool cavity barrier reinforced with wire.
-The cavity barrier sat on top of the insulation (i.e. did not break the insulation) and was under compression. - 60-70mm clear cavity. - 110mm mineral wool insulation with metal fixings. - 100mm RC structure.
-A hole was drilled through the concrete to determine the thickness in a number of locations, however, it could not be further determined what was behind the concrete without potentially compromising the integrity of the structure and causing damage internally.
-Please refer to Section 3 for further details.
+- 5mm solid aluminium cassette panel attached to aluminium rail system. - 70mm horizontal (floor level) and vertical (party wall) reinforced mineral wool cavity barrier.
+The cavity barrier sat on top of the insulation (i.e. did not break the insulation) and was under compression in most cases. - 60-70mm clear cavity. - 110mm mineral wool insulation with metal fixings. - >100mm RC Structure.
+A hole was drilled through the concrete to determine the thickness in a number of locations; however, it could not be further determined what was behind the concrete without potentially compromising the integrity of the structure and causing damage internally.

-The same build up was identified at each of the following locations, however, they have been separated for the review.
+The same build up was identified at each of the following locations, however, they have been separated into four for the review.

 Figure 9.
-Location 1 areas inspected
+Locations 1 and 2 area inspected